 Finding Diagrams and Graphs

-Some of you might have noticed the “Black and white” color option in the left side menu; it’s the perfect option to use whenever you are looking for old black and white pictures, for diagrams, graphs, and so on.
+Some of you might have noticed the “Black and white” option in the “Color” menu; it’s the perfect option to use whenever you are looking for old black and white pictures, for diagrams, graphs, and so on.

 A regular Google images search for “restaurant tables” will give me a set of results that aren’t of great interest for me, because I would only need diagrams.
-Let’s choose “Black and white” from the “Any color” menu; this will increase our options to stumble upon something useful.
+And since most diagrams use the black and white colors, let’s choose “Black and white” from the “Color” menu; this will increase our chances to stumble upon something useful.